reykjavikingur/node-data-randomizer/README.md

 Creates function that invokes all given factories and passes them as arguments to the transform function.
 This is useful when you want to define post-processing for some random data.

+### `calls(f: Function, randomFactory: Function) -> Function`

+Creates function that invokes `randomFactory` and passes the value to `f`.
+This is useful to create a custom factory based on existing factories and a simple transformation.